Media and Design Program

 DDSN 2603 Interactive Technologies (3)

-This special topics course introduces students to basic web language standards and vocabulary, beginner level development procedures and protocols, and interactive technologies used in marketing, design, PR, and online markets.
-Students will learn how to apply their knowledge to solve interconnectivity issues, articulate development goals with computer science professionals, and complete basic level development edits in online environments.
-Students will communicate ideas via written and verbal presentations.
+This course introduces students to basic web language standards and vocabulary, beginner-level development procedures and protocols, and interactive technologies used in website design.
+Students will learn how data informs interfaces and apply their previous knowledge with a coding mindset, to solve interconnectivity issues, articulate development goals with computer science professionals, and complete basic-level development edits in online environments.
+Learners will foster good designer-developer relationships by practicing how to actualize developer friendly designs using tools like Figma Dev mode and no/low code page builders to create a functioning website for a client.

 DDSN 2940 Transfer Courswork - 2000 Lvl.
 (0-20)